qwaneu/qwaneu.github.io/_drafts/tdd-act-stupid-in-implementation.md

 image:
 ---

-When making it work, _do the simplest thing that could possibly work_ in production code, so that the test will pass.
+When we have written a failing test, we try to make it work in the simplest possible way - _do the simplest thing that could possibly work_.
 Cheating and faking are allowed.

 We act stupid in implementation.
-With 'Stupid' we mean keeping it very simple and straightforward.
+With 'stupid' we mean keeping it very simple and straightforward.
 We do the bare minimum to make the test green, not even the tiniest bit more.
 We don't write complicated code or conditionals to make the test pass.
 If we would need complicated code, it's simpler and better to use the